• Skip to primary navigation

 Jump to Recipe Print Recipe

-Egg Mughlai is a popular Mughal recipe that is often served with buttery naan, roti or rice.
-This is a fragrant and luxurious Egg curry with Saffron, Cashews and Yoghurt.
+Egg Mughlai - Shahi Egg Curry - Egg Mughlai is a popular Mughal recipe that is often served with buttery naan, roti or rice.
+This Indian recipe is the most fragrant, creamy, silky and luxurious Egg curry with Saffron, Cashews and Yoghurt.

 Egg Mughlai in a bowl with papadum to the side